DavidCico/Study-of-a-buy-and-hold-investment/README.md

 The code is ready to be used and just requires running the following command:

     $ python Main.py

+The code is well commented and easy to understand.
+The different parameters calculated and used for the simulations are:
 ``` python
 # S0 corresponds to the starting price of the stock
 # sigma is the daily volatility